 Gary Medvigy, Proven Leader.
 Recommended by the Columbian.
-Endorsed by BIA of Clark County, SWW Central Labor Council, CC Association of Realtors, CC Republican Party and CC Republican Women
+Endorsed by BIA of Clark County, SWW Central Labor Council, CC Association of Realtors, and UA 290

 As a retired General Officer in the US Military, Deputy District Attorney, and Superior Court Judge, I bring over 33 years of leadership experience, an extensive background in Chief Executive Officer level military and inter-agency planning, innovative problem solving, and a life-long passion for public service to the Clark County Council.

 I am presently serving the county as a County Councilor addressing our short and long term budgetary policy, legislative, and planning needs.
 I am already working hard and fighting for the best solutions to every issue brought before county government.

 I am trying to right the wrongs that have plagued property owners for years as a result of previous inequitable results of growth management planning.
 We are working toward efficiently using every precious tax dollar and helping to keep us on budget, while protecting the rural character of our great county.